Lou Bloomfield: Early life

 Bloomfield was born in Boston, Massachusetts on October 11, 1956.
 He lived in Cleveland, Ohio and Urbana, Illinois, graduating from Urbana High School in 1974.
 Bloomfield attended Amherst College, winning the LeRoy Apker Award in his senior year.
 He was most interested in medicine after graduating from Amherst, but his physics professors pressured him to apply to three prestigious physics programs in addition to taking the MCAT and applying to medical school at Johns Hopkins University.
 Bloomfield was accepted into all three physics programs and medical school, but decided to go into physics after asking himself whether he really wanted to be "cutting apart dead bodies in Baltimore."
 Bloomfield attended Stanford University for physics, receiving his Ph.D. from the school in 1983.
 He began teaching at the University of Virginia two years later after a postdoc at Bell Laboratories.

 Career

 Bloomfield began teaching physics at the University of Virginia in 1985.
 He developed and began teaching a course entitled "How Things Work" in 1991, which he has since taught to thousands of students.
 This course's success, along with the publishing of a textbook on the subject under the same title, has led to Bloomfield doing a number of interviews and explanations as a guest for large news companies.
-Bloomfield's explanations of everyday activities and questions have been featured in USA Today, Huffington Post, and the Washington Post, where he did a series of explanations on sports during the 2016 Summer Olympics.
+Bloomfield's explanations of everyday activities and questions have been featured in USA Today, The Huffington Post, and The Washington Post, where he did a series of explanations on sports during the 2016 Summer Olympics.
 Bloomfield worked with UVA to create an instructional video on social distancing during the COVID-19 pandemic.